 Months of entry

-Our MSc Aerodynamics and Computation programme focuses on numerical methods and the physics and computation modelling of turbulence.
-The programme will enhance students’ knowledge of flow physics and their ability to use state-of-the-art computational tools to improve industrial designs.
-This MSc suits graduates or qualified individuals from engineering, scientific and mathematical backgrounds wishing – to specialise in aerodynamics.
+For engineering, mathematics and science graduates with a strong background in fluid dynamics or aerodynamics, our MSc Aerodynamics and Computation programme will provide you with the opportunity to continue your education and specialisation.
+Our computation programme focuses on numerical methods and the physics and computation modelling of turbulence.
+This will enhance your knowledge of flow physics and your ability to use state-of-the-art computational tools to improve industrial designs.

-Optional modules: four from: Advanced Computational Methods II, Aeroacoustics; Biological Flow; Design, Search and Optimisation; Experimental Methods for Aerodynamics; Flow Control; Hypersonic and High Temperature Gas Dynamics; Race Car Aerodynamics; Wing Aerodynamics; Numerical Methods.
+Optional modules include: four from: Advanced Computational Methods II, Aeroacoustics; Biological Flow; Design, Search and Optimisation; Experimental Methods for Aerodynamics; Aeroelasticity; Flow Control; Hypersonic and High Temperature Gas Dynamics; Race Car Aerodynamics; Wing Aerodynamics; Numerical Methods.